Culture of Yorkshire: Food and drink

 In its traditional form, it is easily large enough to fill the plate.
 It is eaten before the main meal as a starter – the idea being that you would then not want to eat as much of the more expensive meat.

 It can also be served as a savoury dish with onions and herbs as part of the batter mix but can also be served afterwards with jam.

-It is only those from outside the county who think it must be served with the main meal.